stefandrissen/sam-coupe-technical-manual/techmanual.md

 ##### DEF KEYCODE

-``DEF KEYCODE 195: PRINT 123: PRINT "z"`` will cause any subsequent code of 195 corning from the keyboard to be expanded to: PRINT 123: PRINT "z"(ENTER).
+``DEF KEYCODE 195: PRINT 123: PRINT "z"`` will cause any subsequent code of 195 coming from the keyboard to be expanded to: ``PRINT 123: PRINT "z"``(ENTER).
 This makes: 123 z appear on the upper screen area.
-The entire line after DEF KEYCODE 195: is used.
+The entire line after ``DEF KEYCODE 195:`` is used.
 If a final colon is added to the line, the automatic (ENTER) is suppressed, for example:

 - ``DEF KEYCODE 193: PRINT "asd":``
 - would produce: